While there might be quite a few colorless gemstones that look diamonds, only a handful are actually sold and marketed as fake or faux diamonds.

 Finding rutile as a diamond simulant today is unheard of.
 Most people known and appreciate rutile as a type of inclusion rather than a gemstone itself.
 Rutiled quartz is among the most fascinating jewelry and even better when used as a specimen or crystal tower.
 Rutile inclusions are actually wanted, unlike diamond inclusions.

-Garnet as a diamond alternative may throw you through a loop, since you're used to seeing the gemstone as an orangey red birthstone of January.
+Garnet as a recommendation here may throw you through a loop, since you're used to seeing the gemstone as an orangey red birthstone of January.
 But synthetic garnets can actually be colorless and Grossular garnets can be colorless too.

 However, only two synthetic diamond imitations come from the garnet family, and only one of them really could be considered garnet.
 Gadolinium gallium garnet (GGG) comes from the garnet group.
 Yttrium aluminum garnet (YAG) may have the garnet name, but it's actually unrelated to the garnet.